Towards ultra-sensitive SQUIDs based on sub-micrometer-sized Josephson Junctions: Submicrometer-sized Josephson Junctions

-The $I$-$V$ curves of various series junction arrays were measured at 4.2~K. Exemplary data for the $(0.8\times 0.8)~\mu$m$^{2}$ JJ array are shown in Fig.~\ref{fig:figure3} and the extracted parameters are given in Table~\ref{tab:IVcurve}.
-The critical current $I_{\textrm{c,IV}}$ is significantly reduced compared to the nominal values and the results from the shunted JJs in the miniature SQUIDs (sec.
-III) due to finite temperature and rf interference.
-The gap voltage $V_{g}$ is determined at $I_{\textrm{c,IV}}$ and the subgap resistance $R_{S}$ at 2~mV.
+The $I$-$V$ curves of various series junction arrays were measured at 4.2~K. Exemplary data for the $(0.8\times 0.8)~\mu$m$^{2}$ JJ array are shown in Fig.~\ref{fig:figure3}, and the extracted parameters are listed in Table~\ref{tab:IVcurve}.
+The critical current $I_{\textrm{c,IV}}$ is significantly reduced compared to the nominal values and the results from the shunted JJs in the miniature SQUIDs (Section III) due to finite temperature and rf interference.
+The gap voltage $V_{\textrm{g}}$ is determined at $I_{\textrm{c,IV}}$ and the subgap resistance $R_{\textrm{S}}$ at 2~mV. $R_{\textrm{N}}$ is the normal resistance.